mmillar-bolis/MDunmeris/index.md

 - [The Truth in Sequence](https://en.uesp.net/wiki/Lore:The_Truth_in_Sequence) (<span style="font-family:Daedric">as leyrihn</span>, As Leyrihn, lit., "the sequence")
 - [The 36 Lessons of Vivec](https://en.uesp.net/wiki/Lore:The_36_Lessons_of_Vivec) (<span style="font-family:Daedric">as shoreshiik</span>, *As Shoreshiik*, lit., "the lessons" )

-Collected and canonized texts are often reflective of the local temples and their communities.
+Collected and canonized texts are often reflective of the local temples and their communities, however.

 To learn more about Dunmer culture, have a look at the following resources: